sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * Open a `@sparkfabrik.com` account
 * Add the newly created account to `staff@sparkfabrik.com` group
 * Add the newly created account to all relevant `*-team@sparkfabrik.com` project/team mail groups
+* Add the account to Slack and _invite_ it on `#general`, `#tech` and `#tech-support` as well as on all channels related to relevant projects
-* Add the account to company's OpenVPN firewall (for external access)
+* Open the Gitlab account and add it to all relevant projects
+* Log into GCP using [this procedure](/guides/local-development-environment-configuration#log-into-gcloud)
 * Open the Toggl account and make sure it can access all relevant projects
-* Open the Gitlab account and add it to all relevant projects
+* Invite the employee to PeopleForce and ask them to review their profile information
+* Invite the employee to Dipendenti in Cloud and explain them the related policies
 * Add the GitHub account of the employee (or open it if not available) to Sparkfabrik organization and relevant projects
-* Log into GCP using [this procedure](/guides/local-development-environment-configuration#log-into-gcloud)
-* Add the account to Slack and _invite_ it on `#general`, `#tech` and `#tech-support` as well as on all channels related to relevant projects
+* Add the account to company's OpenVPN firewall (for external access)

 ## Things to do on the first day